NordicPlayground/nrf5-sdk-for-eddystone/README.md

   Semiconductor and is covered by the license present in documentation/license.txt in the nRF5 SDK:

-    - components
+    - some
-    - examples
+    - example
-    - SVD
+    - folders

 * All source code contained under the following folder originates from third parties, and is covered by the corresponding licenses found in each of their